solsson/zookeeper-docker/README.md

 The id must be unique within the ensemble and should have a value between 1 and 255.
 Do note that this variable will not have any effect if you start the container with a `/data` directory that already contains the `myid` file.

+If there is neither a `ZOO_DATA_DIR` nor a `ZOO_MY_ID`, the entrypoint script will try to guess ordinal from hostname.
+Assumes that hostname ends with a dash and a 0-based index, like in Kubernetes [StatefulSet](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/#ordinal-index)s.

 ### `ZOO_SERVERS`

 This variable allows you to specify a list of machines of the Zookeeper ensemble.
 Each entry has the form of `server.id=host:port:port`.
 Entries are separated with space.
 Do note that this variable will not have any effect if you start the container with a `/conf` directory that already contains the `zoo.cfg` file.